-A more coarse plastic and is used in thatch yarn or sand-filled putting greens.
+A more coarse plastic and thatch yarn or sand-filled putting greens.

 Used as a coating on backing to lock in fibers.

-The tool that brushes up turf to create a new or refreshed appearance; prevents the turf from flattening.
+The tool that brushes up turf to create a new or refreshed appearance prevents the synthetic turf from flattening.